clairelee/Altarena/iterations/iter4-2.md

 * As a director, I want to be able to be able to search notes/profiles by instrument, so I can find a specific artist that can play a certain instrument.
 * As a director, I want an autocomplete feature for a name when I make a new note, so I can easiliy associate a note with a certain name that is already in the database.
 * As a tester, I want to already have existing notes in my database so that I can easily test the new features.

+# Chores completed
+* Improve flow of entire application
+* Add before filter so not logged in uesrs cannot use the application!
+* Update UI, especially for profiles